conceptual & tableau: fine art photography

 - living and born 1986 in Saarbrücken, Germany

-- zoo pedagogue since 2013, trainee teacher for Latin, Philosophy and Ethics since 2017, student of Ancient Greek since 2015
+- autodidactic freelance photographer; zoo pedagogue since 2013 and teacher for Latin, Philosophy and Ethics since 2017; student of Ancient Greek since 2015

-- genre: fine art: conceptual, staged, tableau, story telling, portrait, fashion – often all of them combined; besides: individual animal portraits
+- genres: fine art: conceptual tableau, story telling, staged portrait, fashion – often in combination; individual animal portrait

-- subjects: psychological and social issues like role expectation and prejudice (gender and skin color became a stylistic device for me), destruction of nature by mankind, identity (multiple sided persons, metamorphosis, development); dream and illusion; individuality of animals
+- subjects: psychological and social issues like role expectation and prejudice; destruction of nature by mankind; identity; dream and illusion; individuality of animals and comparison to humans

-- sources of inspiration: cinema, literature, philosophy, myth and fairy tale, classical art, nature, personal experiences, fashion photography, photographs by Jimmy Nelson, Philippe Halsmann and by my grandfather
+- sources of inspiration: cinema (Hitchcock), literature, philosophy, myth and fairy tale, classical art, nature, personal experiences, fashion photography, photography (to name just a few: Jimmy Nelson, Philippe Halsmann, my grandfather, …)

 - awards: 2016 ipa int. photography awards (2nd, “deeper perspective” category); 2015 Museum Haus Ludwig Saarlouis, competition “portraits in action” during their Eve Arnold exhibition (1st); for more information on credits & awards please see “Awards & Publications“.